 A comparison of budget to actual operations is presented in the accompanying required supplementary information.
-The House was under budget in all areas except personnel services, travel, and office expense and maintenance.
-The House's total expenditures were over budget by \$1,537,881.
+The House was under budget in all areas except office expense and maintenance and capital outlay.
 However, most of the overages were offset by interagency transfers and reappropriated fund balance carried over from prior years.
-Act 117 of the 2021 Regular Session of the Louisiana Legislature, which made appropriations for the expenses of the legislature for fiscal year 2021-2022, mandated that the appropriations from the State General Fund be \$28,998,300 with no reductions.
+The House's total expenditures were under budget by \$725,082.
+Act 198 of the 2022 Regular Session of the Louisiana Legislature, which made appropriations for the expenses of the legislature for fiscal year 2022-2023, mandated that the appropriations from the State General Fund be \$30,998,300 with no reductions.